-- Action.
-After the application is determined sufficient, the community development director will review the application and determine if the application complies with the standards in Sec.
+- 1. Procedure. - a.
+Action.
+After the application is determined sufficient, the zoning administrator will review the application and determine if the application complies with the standards in Sec.
 71-30. - b.
 Approval.
-If the community development director finds that the application complies, the community development director will approve the sign permit. - c.
-Fails to Comply. - i.
-If the community development director determines the application fails to comply, the applicant will be provided comments explaining why the application fails to comply, and an opportunity to submit a revised application.
+If the zoning administrator finds that the application complies, the zoning administrator will approve the sign permit. - c.
+Fails to comply. - i.
+If the Zoning Administrator determines the application fails to comply, the applicant will be provided comments explaining why the application fails to comply, and an opportunity to submit a revised application.
 A revised application will be reviewed and approved, approved with conditions or disapproved, based on the standards in Sec.
 71-30. - ii.
-If the application is not resubmitted within 30 days, the application will be considered withdrawn.

-I. Temporary use permit.

-1. Applicability.
-The provisions of this section shall apply to all proposed temporary uses identified in Table 71-J, unless otherwise exempted.
+If the application is not resubmitted within 30 days, the application will be considered withdrawn. - J. Temporary use permit. - Applicability.
+The provisions of this section shall apply to all proposed temporary uses identified in Table 71-J, unless otherwise exempted. - 2.
+Procedure. - a.

-- a.
 Action.
-Within 10 days after the application is determined sufficient, the community development director will review the application and approve, approve with conditions or disapprove the application for temporary use permit based on the relevant standards. - b.
-Permit Issued.
-All approved applications will be issued a temporary use permit authorizing the establishment of the approved temporary use.

-J. Right-of-way use permit.
+Within 10 days after the application is determined sufficient, the Zoning Administrator will review the application and approve, approve with conditions or disapprove the application for temporary use permit based on the relevant standards. - b.
+Permit issued.
+All approved applications will be issued a temporary use permit authorizing the establishment of the approved temporary use. - K. Right-of-way use permit. - 1.
+Applicability.

-1. Applicability.
 The provisions of this section shall apply to all proposed temporary uses identified in Sec.
-71-18 F 3.

-- a.
+71-17 F 3. - 2.
+Procedure. - a.
 Action.
-Within 10 days after the application is determined sufficient, the community development director will review the application and approve, approve with conditions or disapprove the application for temporary use permit based on the relevant standards. - b.
-Permit Issued.
+Within 10 days after the application is determined sufficient, the zoning administrator will review the application and approve, approve with conditions or disapprove the application for temporary use permit based on the relevant standards. - b.
+Permit issued.
 All approved applications will be issued a right-of-way use permit authorizing the establishment of the approved use.